patchthecode/patchthecode.github.io/RangeSelection.md

        // If you leave out the final parameter, then the first
        // and last date will be deselected, because the user has
        // already selected them.
-       selectDates(from: firstDate!, to: date,  triggerSelectionDelegate: false, keepSelectionIfMultiSelectionAllowed: true) } else {
+       calendarView.selectDates(from: firstDate!, to: date,  triggerSelectionDelegate: false, keepSelectionIfMultiSelectionAllowed: true)
+    } else {
        firstDate = date
     }